mtyazici/hazelcast-platform-operator/README.md

 Hazelcast Enterprise Operator uses `hazelcast go-client` to connect to the cluster.
 For these reason the pods needs to be exposed outside the cluster.
+Run `make expose-local` command that will expose Hazelcast member to `localhost:8000`.

-The operator run must be set the `build constraint` tag `localrun`:
+The operator run must be build with `build constraint` tag `localrun`:

 ```shell
 go build -o bin/manager -tags localrun main.go